 Alcohol Studies Database (Rutgers University Center of Alcohol Studies)

-Database contains over 70,000 citations for journal articles, books, book chapters, dissertations, conference papers, and audio-visual materials from 1987 to present.
+Database contains citations for journal articles, books, book chapters, dissertations, conference papers, and audio-visual materials from 1987 to 2007.

 California Tobacco Surveys